 Guest passes are available for people who are temporarily in the area and need a computer.
-They must sign their phone number and name on our sheet and show a photo ID to use a guest pass.
+They must fill out their name and phone number on the guest slip to use a computer.
 Guest passes may only be used for a month and then a library card will be required.